top of page

 Your dog will probably be excited when entering the room or maybe a little overwhelmed or cautious.
 That is all perfectly fine, we give them the time to start exploring and will make adjustments if that makes them feel better.

 When your dog starts exploring, we'll just sit and observe.
-We do that calmly without talking a lot, but I will point out my observations during the session.
+We do that calmly and I will point out my observations during the session.

 At a certain moment your dog will show that they're done.
 We can talk a little more to share our observations and then it's time to end the session.